GatorEthics/QAZPLM/README.md

 Again ensure you are in the `src` directory.

 To run the program, you can then run the command `python3 qazplm.py`

+## Running the Program using Pip/Python3

+If you have Pip and Python3 installed on your machine, you can use Pip to install the necessary dependencies.

+Run the command `pip install prettytable`.
+Then navigate to the `src` directory and run `python3 qazplm.py` to run the program.

+### Other Packages

+The other packages used by this program are `thermios, sys, tty, csv, random, time, threading`.
+If you encounter errors try to `pip install` these.

+For instance, to install `thermios`, run `pip install thermios` or run `pip3 install thermios` depending on your machine!

 ## Results Explained